shamanec/GADS/docs/provider.md

 - Set it up for supervision using a new(or existing) supervision identity.
 You can do that for free without having a paid MDM account.
 - Connect each consecutive device and supervise it using the same supervision identity.
 - Export your supervision identity file and choose a password.
-- Save your new supervision identity file in the `./conf` folder as `supervision.p12`.
+- Save your new supervision identity file in the provider folder as `supervision.p12`.

 **NB** You can skip supervising the devices and you should trust manually on first pair attempt by the provider but if devices are supervised in advance setup can be more autonomous.